Cancelled in 2020 due to the COVID-19 Pandemic, the new date for the Standard Chartered Hong Kong Marathon has been set

 The race has had such an overwhelming response in recent years that the organizers have had to increase the quota numbers time and time again.
-There was an incredible enrolment of 74,000 in 2019, and similar numbers expected for 2020.
+There was an incredible enrolment of 74,000 in 2019, and similar numbers were expected for 2020 before the cancellation.

 In addition, there is a Family Run, a Youth Dash, and a 10km and 3km Wheelchair race too, making it an event open for all levels of competitors.